 Stop asking for features and start providing value.
 Comment thoughtfully on their content with insights, not just “Great post!”
 Share their content with your perspective added.
 Create content that builds on their ideas (and tag them appropriately).

-The fastest way to get noticed is to solve a problem they have.
+A useful way to earn attention is to solve a relevant problem without making the relationship transactional.
 Do they need someone to interview on their podcast about a specific topic?
 Do they need case studies for content?
 Do they need speakers for their event?
 Position yourself as the solution, not as someone seeking opportunity.

 Build relationships before you need them.
 Engage genuinely with people in your industry for months before ever asking for anything.
 When you do reach out with a specific request, you’re already on their radar as someone valuable.